MicrosoftDocs/dynamics365smb-docs/business-central/finance-set-up-prepayments.md

 > [!NOTE]
 > You can use the same number series for prepayment invoices and regular invoices, or you can use different number series.
 If you use different series, they must not overlap because there must not be any numbers that exist in both series.

 ## To set up prepayment percentages for items, customers, and vendors

 For an item, you can set up a default prepayment percentage for all customers, a specific customer, or a customer price group.
+If you do not want to apply the same prepayment percentage to all customers, you must specify which customers or which customer price groups the prepayment percentage applies to.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Items**, and then choose the related link.
 2. Select an item, and then choose the **Prepayment Percentages** action.
 3. On the **Sales Prepayment Percentages** page, fill in the fields as necessary. [!INCLUDE[tooltip-inline-tip](includes/tooltip-inline-tip_md.md)]

 For a customer or vendor, you can set up one default prepayment percentage for all items and all types of sales lines.
 You enter this on the customer or vendor card.
+The following procedure shows how to specify a prepayment percentage for a customer, but similar steps apply to vendors.

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Customers**, and then choose the related link.
 2. Open the card for a customer.